Clone a Project - Quick Start

 Once your sources and models have built and you are able to explore your dashboards, make the needed changes to the files and get ready to update your Rill project.

-Changes to sources and models will initiate a full refresh of the source, unless otherwise indicated via patch_mode.
-We highly recommend reviewing the changes to ensure that you do not push unwanted changed to your production environment.
+.
+We highly recommend reviewing the changes to ensure that you do not push unwanted changes to your production environment.

 via git

-For projects that were cloned via git, you'll need to run the required git commands to add, commit and push changes.
+For projects that were cloned via git, you'll need to run the required git commands to add, commit, and push changes.
 Keep in mind the basic git practices about merging files to main without having an approval process.

 via Rill Update Button